 Case Study and testimonials KP

 Katie was referred to me by the Social Services in her area.
 She was at risk of losing custody of her children.

 In our first session, I could barely hear Katie talking.
 She would look down and cover her mouth with her clothes.
-All of her body was contained and repressed, so she would not “occupy too much space”.
+All her body was constrained and repressed, so she would not “occupy too much space”.
 That’s what happens to people who were in abusive relationships and suffered Adverse Childhood Experiences or Developmental Trauma.
 They want to disappear!

 Obviously, these are the main symptoms someone with depression would show.